botprzemek/vue-app/README.md

 # Player Panel with Vue and Firebase

-Minecraft Webapp with panel for players to manage their server's account.
-Currently, using Vue, Tailwind, PostCSS and Firebase.
+Website with panel for players to manage their server's account.
+Currently using VueJS, TailwindCSS, PostCSS and Firebase Authentication and Database.